Joc Pederson Player Props: Giants vs. Rangers

-On Saturday, Joc Pederson (hitting .156 in his past 10 games) and the San Francisco Giants face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 9:05 PM ET.
+The San Francisco Giants, including Joc Pederson (.226 on-base percentage in past 10 games, 118 points below season-long percentage), battle starter Dane Dunning and the Texas Rangers at Oracle Park, Sunday at 4:05 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Rangers.
+In his most recent game he had a hitless performance (0-for-1) against the Rangers.

 Joc Pederson Game Info & Props vs. the Rangers